-Always (a Proctor & Gamble brand) announced they are removing the Venus/Female symbol from their menstrual products this week in response to a request from trans and non-binary consumers like Ben Saunders.
+Always (a Proctor & Gamble brand) announced this week that they are removing the Venus/Female symbol from their menstrual products in response to a request from trans and non-binary consumers like Ben Saunders.

 Predictably, the backlash was instantaneous.
-The New York Times and CBS News already have articles up about it, an Insider reporter interviewed me this afternoon for an article on the topic prompting me to write my thoughts here while the conversation is happening.
+The New York Times and CBS News already have articles up about it, an Insider reporter interviewed me this afternoon for an article on the topic which is what prompted me to write my thoughts here while the conversation is happening.

 Why is this topic important to me?
-I’m a licensed midwife and I own a practice called Kindred Wellness providing well body care, sexual and reproductive wellness, and prenatal and childbirth care – all across the gender spectrum.
-I specialize in providing inclusive healthcare because as a trans person myself, I’ve had poor experiences with healthcare providers and I want provide a better alternative for healthcare options than what I experienced as a consumer.
+I’m a licensed midwife and I’m trained in well body care, sexual and reproductive wellness, and prenatal and childbirth care – all across the gender spectrum.
+Inclusive healthcare is especially important to me because as a trans person myself, I’ve had poor experiences with healthcare providers and I want better alternatives for healthcare options than what I experienced as a consumer.

 Dysphoria is a powerful and distressing feeling that can be incredibly overwhelming, a feeling of discomfort and incongruence that can trigger anxiety and depression.
 MANY transgender people experience it, though not all of them.
 Societally gendered experiences like menstruating can contribute to dysphoria, particularly when the products you’re using are reiterating that gendered message.
 Cis women will not experience dysphoria when using a product that doesn’t explicitly scream WOMAN on the packaging.

 I find the commentary I’m seeing online about Proctor & Gamble being forced to do anything rather absurd.
 Ben Saunders and a number of other trans activists ask companies like Always to make change, but the company made this call for themselves.
 No one forced them to do anything.
-There is no powerful transgender lobby with money and influence pushing companies into these changes – these are passionate individuals directly and personally affected by these things, reaching out and asking a company to make a better choice.
+There is no powerful transgender lobby (ha!) with money and influence, pushing companies into these changes – these are just individuals personally affected by these things reaching out and asking a company to make a better choice.
 It’s not nefarious, it’s human.
 It’s a good business decision, ethics aside, and that’s probably a large part of the reason why P&G made the call.
-Statistics show that younger people, particularly Generation Z, is dramatically more inclusive and open to the spectrum of gender identities.
+Statistics show that younger people (particularly Generation Z) are dramatically more inclusive and open to the spectrum of gender identities.
 Those same young people make up a large portion of the market and will be an even larger factor moving forward, while Baby Boomers move towards no longer being a part of this particular market as they reach menopause.
 I’m quite sure their marketing team considered that reality before making a decision, but I still appreciate that the decision will help trans people.